-Most of the Old Palm City is without public sanitary sewer service.
-More than \$21 million is in scheduled to be invested in 2020 and 2021 to implement the septic-to-sewer program in the Old Palm City CRA.
+Most of the Old Palm City is without public sanitary sewer service and substantial areas also lack public water service.
+More than \$21 million is in scheduled to be invested in 2020 and 2021 to implement the septic-to-sewer program and to extend public water services in the Old Palm City CRA.
+The proposed FLUM amendment should have no significant impact on this LOS.